richorama/AzureArchitectureReference/readme.md

-# The Windows Azure Architect's Reference
+# The Microsoft Azure Architect's Reference

-A one-page summary of the facts and figures for Windows Azure Services.
+A one-page summary of the facts and figures for Microsoft Azure Services.

 All figures have been taken from official Microsoft web sites (see the refrences at the bottom).

 This reference does not attempt to cover cost.
-Please refer to the [Windows Azure Pricing Calculator](http://www.windowsazure.com/en-us/pricing/calculator/?scenario=full) instead.
+Please refer to the [Azure Pricing Calculator](http://www.windowsazure.com/en-us/pricing/calculator/?scenario=full) instead.

 This guide is incomplete.
 Please fork, adjust and send a pull request (please include a link to official Microsoft documentation for any information added to the page).